Thoughts on the Rising Adoption of Remote Work

 Benefits of Remote Work on Employees

 When the COVID-19 outbreak forced many organizations around the world to adopt a work-from-home policy, there was widespread concern about whether employees would be as productive working from home.
-This was compounded by the necessity to give workers the tools they required to be productive while working remotely.

 However, as many of these companies discovered a few months later, workers could be just as effective, if not more so, working from home.
-Even more remarkable was the realization by many businesses that allowing employees to work from home cut operating costs.

 Here are eight reasons why working from home boosts employee productivity while also providing employers with intriguing never-before-seen prospects.